NeuralEnsemble/cobrawap/pipeline/stage04_wavefront_detection/README.md

 # Stage 04 - Wavefront Detection
-This stage detects individual propagating waves based on either the detected transition times (or the input signals directly).
+This stage detects individual propagating waves (wave events - making up a wave collection).
+Currently, two approaches have been implemented in the pipeline, based on either the detected transition times (triggers):
+1) WaveHunt_PropagationClustering --> a wave event is a cluster of triggers, grouped according given assumptions (spatio-temporal causality)
+2) WaveHunt_TimeCropping --> the time sequence of triggers is opportunely cropped to isolate wave events

 [config template](config_template.yaml)